satbachansingh/AlfredSnippetsKubernetes/README.md

 # Command Details

-The shortcuts of the commands are written to with following standard
+The shortcuts of the commands are written with following standard

 <pre>
 |-------------------|---------|